-Reader in Sport and Exercise Science (University of Chichester)
+Reader in Sport and Exercise Physiology (University of Chichester)

 Marcus first became aware of the band Blondie in 1977 when he purchased their first 12 inch single at the tender age of 12.

 Marcus’s first experience of seeing Clem play live took place in January 1980 at the Birmingham Odeon aged 14.